 6 Things Women should do to Stop Workplace Harassment:

-There are several ways that women can take a stand against this act in Pakistan and ensure a safer and healthier working environment for the women who come after them.
+There are several ways that women can take a stand against Workplace Violence, bullying and Discrimination in Pakistan and ensure a safer and healthier working environment for the women who come after them.

 1. No means no